cmur2/wcc/README.md

 -----

-The web-change-checker ruby script can be either invoked by hand or automatically via *cron* on a server environment since it.
-It contains a shebang line for '/usr/bin/ruby'.
+The web-change-checker ruby script can be either invoked by hand or automatically via *cron* on a server environment since it contains a shebang line for '/usr/bin/ruby'.

-On calling this script you need at least provide the 'From:' mail address on command line using '-f'.
-Additionally a configuration file name (default is 'conf' in current directory) which defines the websites to check can be specified there.
+For using wcc you need to specify some options:

+* either via the command line (see `wcc.rb -h`)
+* or in a configuration file in [YAML](https://secure.wikimedia.org/wikipedia/en/wiki/YAML) format

+The location of the configuration file (usually called 'conf.yml' or something like this) can itself be given on command line as last argument.
+Each option has an hard-coded default (e.g. the configuration file name is assumed to be './conf.yml').
+Command line options overwrite configuration file entries.

+The core option is the From: mail address and the SMTP configuration for sending emails.
+It is highly encouraged to use the configuration file for all rare changing things (even because you have to specify the list of tracked sites there anyways).

 An example crontab entry that runs wcc every 10 minutes might look like this:

-	*/10 *  * * *   root    cd /path/to/wcc;./wcc.rb -q -f "root@example.com"
+	*/10 *  * * *   root    cd /path/to/wcc;./wcc.rb

-The '-q' flag is important to suppress any output below the ERROR log level!
+By default wcc only outputs ERROR messages to avoid your cron daemon spammin' around.
-It is recommended to place 'wcc.rb' and 'conf' within an separate directory and use `cd` in cron entry.
+It is recommended to place 'wcc.rb' and 'conf.yml' within an separate directory and use `cd` in cron entry.

 Setup